Raiko Krauss: Biography

-He is vice president of the German-Bulgarian-Society and corresponding member of the German Archaeological Institute.
+He is chairmen of the Berlin Society for Anthropology, Ethnology, and Prehistory, vice president of the German-Bulgarian-Society and corresponding member of the German Archaeological Institute.
 In 2015 he received the Badge of Honour of the community of Dudeștii Vechi, Romania.

 He lives and works in Tübingen and Berlin.
 He is married to the singer and vocal pedagogue Anna-Sophia Brickwell and has four children.